Btate712/react-exercise-2020-1/README.md

 ## Installation:

-Clone this repository and run the command "npm install" to install all dependencies.
+Fork and clone this repository and run the command "npm install" to install all dependencies.

 ## Exercise: